 MAKE MORE MONEY

-YOU CAN REACH YOUR FINANCE GOALS
+YOU CAN REACH YOUR FINANCIAL GOALS

 Alright, well there you have it!
 You now have the tools to set yourself up for success as you're setting financial goals.
 We have all made finance goals in the past.
 The question is, can we keep them?
-Remember the true test of character is the ability to carry out a decision; long after the decision has been made.
+Remember, the true test of character is the ability to carry out a decision, long after the decision has been made.
 Reaching your money goals will require you to be disciplined, but if you follow the proper steps in setting your goals, you can totally do this!!

 Looking for more?